21 | Thresholds: A Psychedelic Guide to Falling Apart on Purpose

 Two Kinds of Living

-Sustaining and crossing follow completely different logics.
-In sustaining mode, control works.
-Performance works.
-At a threshold, every one of those capacities becomes the obstacle.
-What got you here will not get you there, because "there" requires a version of you that does not exist yet.
+That is why I speak in the language of thresholds.
+The gap between what was and what is becoming is not a mistake.
+It is the terrain of transformation.
+What got you here will not get you there, because "there" requires a version of you that does not yet exist.
 The body knows this before the mind does.
 You feel it as restlessness, as grief that has no object, as the strange sensation of being homesick inside your own life.

-“And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”
+And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.

 The Architecture of Crossing